 When I ask people if they would like to visit Mexico, those who say no normally come up with the same reason.
 If I had a peso for every time I heard “but is it safe?”
 I could get extortionately drunk on Mezcal every night for the rest of my life.

 I could write a book on this – maybe I will, one day – so I’ll just give you the SparkNotes version right now.

 Mexico is not 100% safe.
 There are things you have to consider.
 Uber is better than hailing taxis on the street (this only applies in some cities, in many cities normal taxis are fine, Oaxaca being one of these).
 If you’re a solo female traveller, use the women carriages on the metro.
 Don’t walk around after dark in some areas (tourist areas are generally fine, but it might be safer to take a taxi), and don’t walk around after midnight anywhere.
 Zip valuables away.

 And other than that?
 It’s really not that bad.
 The most common incident you might face as a traveller is pickpocketing, the second most common is mugging.
 If someone mugs you, give them what they ask for.
 Items can be replaced.

 Scary stories come out of Mexico.
 But cartels don’t want to hurt tourists.
-Kidnappers also don’t want tourists, they want uber-rich Mexicans who they know to have money.
+It’s heartbreaking for the people that they do want to hurt, but I know that locals do want tourists to know the facts.
 There is a small chance of being caught in a crossfire if you are in the wrong area at the wrong time – but generally, the wrong area is somewhere that no tourist would end up being in anyway.

 There are nearly 130 million people living in Mexico.
 The overwhelming majority of these people are good people, many who work in the tourist industry and are delighted to welcome visitors to their country, especially in places that aren’t as visited as others.
 I would never advise a few stories to stop you from visiting a country.